Elquintas/conversational_teddy/README.md

 ```sh
 cd tts-gen/robot/ && poetry run python tts.py
 ```
 This script uses a text-to-speech custom recipe to generate a robotic voice.
 This can take several minutes.
 Once the script finishes, and all content is properly generated, Marvin is ready to be launched.
+You only have to generate the text-to-speech audio once.

 ## How to Use